 Oh I could rave on forever,

-Pamela over 8 years ago
+Pamela almost 9 years ago

 If I were you, I will visit Manado, North Sulawesi.
 It is located in East Indonesia.
 Many tourist just know about West Indonesia.
 Manado has a sea garden named BUNAKEN.
 It's located in Bunaken Island.
 There, you can diving, snorkeling, or see the underwater with a special boat.